-If your company transferred cryptocurrencies (Bitcoin, tokens like LINK, etc.) between two company-owned wallets, it is not a taxable event.
-However, it can be incredibly difficult to track these transfers without a digital asset management software platform like Bitwave, which correctly recognizes inter-company wallet transfers.
+If your company transferred cryptocurrencies (Bitcoin, tokens like LINK, etc.) between two company-owned wallets, it is not a taxable transaction.
+However, it can be incredibly difficult to track these transactions without a digital asset management software platform like Bitwave, which correctly recognizes inter-company wallet transfers.

 If your business bought Bitcoin, ETH, or another cryptocurrency:

-In this crypto tax scenario, you do not need to report your purchase to the IRS.
+For these types of crypto transactions, you do not need to report your purchase to the IRS.
 If you purchase Bitcoin and just hold it, then you do not owe Bitcoin taxes on the transaction or on the currency itself (you will owe taxes when you sell that cryptocurrency).
 Therefore, it is imperative to track the fair market value of the cryptocurrency at the time when you acquired the digital asset.
 This is called setting your cost basis.
 If your business has many cryptocurrency or blockchain transactions, tracking your cost basis can make crypto bookkeeping extremely challenging.
 Thankfully, the Bitwave platform provides a simple, automated way to track your crypto cost basis.

 Bitwave is the leading cryptocurrency tax software for businesses and the only enterprise solution for tracking corporate crypto.
 Founded to address the difficulties of crypto accounting, we provide software for corporate management of crypto (crypto bookkeeping, crypto AR/AP, crypto tax tracking, DeFi ROI monitoring, and more).